Posted on 14.02.2017 |

 4. If your skin is genuinely suffering from dryness, try adding a balm or oil-based serum to your routine.
 Organic balms and oils can be a great addition for helping you get through the change of season, hormonal fluctuations or times when you just feel you need something a bit more hardworking like night time, after sunbathing or as protection from cold weather/wind.

-However, these balms or oils should never replace your usual moisturiser; always layer with a face cream.
+However, balms and oils should never replace your usual moisturiser; they should always be layered with a face cream.
 Oils and balms are intensive, waterless products but the skin needs oil and water to maintain perfect balance.
 But which should be applied first?
 The beauty experts all seem to have different views on this one.
-Some experts say it depends on the type and molecular weight of the oils used - but let's not go there for the purpose of this article!!
-I recommend trying one way for a week and then the other way for the next week and it should be pretty obvious which order your skin prefers.
+Some say it depends on the type and molecular weight of the oils used - but let's not go there for the purpose of this article!
+We recommend trying one way for a week and then the other way for the next week.
+It should be pretty obvious which order your skin prefers.

 The best certified organic serums and oils can be found here: Super Serums